-- Number of incidents for each of the types you selected.
+- The number of incidents for each selected type.

 - Average losses per incident.

-Once you have entered this into the tool, you will have a measure of your losses per year.
+- Once you have entered this into the ROI tool, you will have a measure of your losses per year.

 For this approach we would suggest estimating your savings by thinking about the smallest improvement you believe can be made and see if that matches up to your investment.
 Given the size of losses that are typical, it does not take much convincing to pay for a software solution.

 The most compelling element of an ROI calculator is the commitment of the person presenting it.
 To get a return, we need to have impact.
 Too often, investments are made, and nothing changes.
-With this ROI exercise, you are working to build credibility in the following ways:
+The credibility of your ROI calculation depends on your commitment to driving change.
+Demonstrate your expertise by: